| |

 resurrected. and meets monthly in the summer at churches around Lincolnshire

-The object of looking at different
+The object

-Churches is to enable us to distinguish both the age and style of Architecture
+of looking at different Churches is to enable us to distinguish both the

-as well as the reasons for it being there.
-There are many early churches
+age and style of Architecture as well as the reasons for it being there.

-in Lincolnshire, some dating from the 11th and 12th centuries, very few
+There are many early churches in Lincolnshire, some dating from the 11th

-are completely original.
-Most have been rebuilt on earlier footprints
+and 12th centuries, very few are completely original.
+Most have been rebuilt

-with the changes of style depending upon the era in which it was built,
+on earlier footprints with the changes of style depending upon the era

-the money available and the materials to hand, a detective story with
+in which it was built, the money available and the materials to hand,

-a happy ending.
-There are, of course many obvious visual clues as to its
+a detective story with a happy ending.
+There are, of course many obvious

-origins.
-By looking at each Church and making comparisons we can look
+visual clues as to its origins.
+By looking at each Church and making comparisons

-of the Church before moving on.
+the upkeep of the Church before moving on.

-Some pictures taken of the churches
+pictures taken of the churches that we visited follow.
+There are lots

-change them and add to them periodically.
+more than you see here and we'll change them and add to them periodically.

-To go straight to pictures of
+To go

-a particular church, click on icon next to the name in the list below:-
+straight to pictures of a particular church, click on icon next to the

 |